 Sweet Tea, also known as Southern Sweet Tea, has recently become my favorite summer beverage of choice.
 Being a northerner, I was used to, and frankly tired of, the Lipton brand ice tea mix I grew up with.
 I also tired of the newer flavor of raspberry ice tea mix.

-Photo image credit: Me, of my glass of freshly brewed Sweet Tea, about to be enjoyed whilst sitting on the back deck, on a very hot day. :)
+Photo image credit: Me, of my glass of freshly brewed, and really inexpensive, Sweet Tea, about to be enjoyed whilst sitting on the back deck, on a very hot day.

 Wait...
 Don't order Sweet Tea. - Make it To-Go!

 Sweet Tea Recipe Video - by the iPhone Chef

 With raw sugar, little smidgen of Baking Soda, and a lemon slice.

 Includes Lemon and Mint

 - This recipe is from "Paula Deen & Friends."
 She says she makes hers sweeter than her mother did.

 - 7 tea bags

 - 1 cup granulated sugar